elixir-europe/rdmkit/pages/your_tasks/data_analysis.md

 Container environments like [Docker](https://www.docker.com/) or [Singularity](https://sylabs.io/docs/) allow you to easily install specific versions of tools, even older ones, in an isolated environment.

 ### Considerations
-In short containers works almost like a virtual machine (VMs), in that it re-creates a whole Linux distibution with separation of processes, files and network.
+In short containers works almost like a virtual machine (VMs), in that it re-creates a whole Linux distribution with separation of processes, files and network.
 * Containers are more lightweight than VMs since they don't virtualize hardware.
 This allows a container to run with a fixed version of the distribution independent of the host, and have just the right, minimal dependencies installed.
 * The container isolation also adds a level of _isolation_, which although not as secure as VMs, can reduce the attack vectors.
 For instance if the database container was compromised by unwelcome visitors, they would not have access to modify the web server configuration, and the container would not be able to expose additional services to the Internet.
 * A big advantage of containers is that there are large registries of community-provided container images.